 a favourite foodie destination in the heart of Canberra

-Just a few minutes’ walk from the city centre is Braddon, Canberra’s ever-changing shopping and foodie precinct where you’ll find a mingled assortment of boutiques, cafes, bakeries, restaurants and bars.
-At the heart of this hipster haven is Lonsdale Street, which flaunts an exciting variety of pop-up stores and quirky small businesses.
+Just a few minutes’ walk from the city centre is Braddon, Canberra’s ever-evolving shopping and foodie precinct where you’ll find a mingled assortment of boutiques, cafes, bakeries, restaurants and bars.
+At the heart of this hipster haven is Lonsdale Street, which flaunts an exciting variety of independent stores showcasing local makers and creatives.

 Coffee and cocktails

-The suburb is well known for its coffee with a popular morning brew being poured by the experts at Lonsdale Street Roasters, which now has two Braddon locations.
+The suburb is well known for its coffee with a popular morning brew being poured by the experts at Lonsdale Street Roasters.
 Barrio Collective Coffee is another Braddon coffee spot that’s sure to satisfy even the pickiest coffee connoisseur - their in-house nut milks are a drawcard for locals.

 BentSpoke Brewing Co. provides a world-class beer experience with 18 different beers and ciders brewed on-site, while around the corner at Hopscotch you’ll find a beer garden and barbecue, perfect for a Sunday evening session.

 Prepare to feast

-The Elk & Pea Eating House on Lonsdale Street has become one of the ‘must visit’ brunch destinations in the capital for its burgers and Detroit style pizzas, many of which pay homage to the suburbs' mechanic's garage and car sales yard past.
+Grease Monkey on Lonsdale Street has become one of the ‘must visit’ foodie destinations in the capital for its burgers and Detroit style pizzas, many of which pay homage to the suburbs' mechanic's garage and car sales yard past.
 Not far away, you can try a mash up of flavours and fun at Lazy Su.

 Across the road is the restaurant, eightysix.
 The owners of eightysix are all about giving people good modern food, booze and a really good time.
 The name "eightysix" comes from the act of crossing off or '86-ing' a dish from the menu due to the kitchen selling out.
 The caramel popcorn sundae with peanut brittle, rich popcorn ice cream and a broken waffle cone is quite the hit.